 All other parts of this tab can be left with their default settings.
 In the Registration tab, now click on the Expanded functional image button.
 Open the file browser and select

-CONTRAST_FUNC.nii.gz.
+CONTRAST_FUNC.nii.gz, then change the degrees of freedom to 6.
 Note that registration does not require this step to run, but it is recommended to use this intermediate contrast image for registration of multiband data.
 Select

 STRUCT_brain.nii.gz as your Main structural